altocodenl/tagaway/readme.md

 ### Todo v1 now

 - client: fix "done tagging" button style
-- server: check delete account if picture belongs to more than one tag (repeated operation, wouldn't this give error? add test).
-- server: admin endpoint to delete account.
-- client: [BUG - SIGN UP]: If user enters an already used username, there's no feedback.
-Red snackbar of "That username is already in use" should appear.

 - Dynamize
    - Basic account view
    - Paid plan landing